BibleResearch/bible-notes/old_testament/wisdom_literature/ecclesiastes.md

 **VI.
 Frame: Epilogue [12:9-*14*]**

+## Theological Themes
+- **The limits of human wisdom.** Like the book of Job, Ecclesiastes emphasizes the limits and futility of human wisdom.
+This is evidenced by Qohelet's ramblings, contradictions, and errors (refer to the observations below for more details on these).
+He is mistaken and admittedly confused (see 7:25-29) about some of the most importance questions in life.
+When he begins his quest for knowledge by saying that he will use 'wisdom' (1:13), we quickly see that he is using is not biblical wisdom.
+His 'wisdom' is based on human experience, observation, and logic.
+This allows him to make some accurate and very profound statements, but also prevents him from establishing a coherent and robust understanding of the meaning of life.
+Human wisdom is not enough to make sense of the scale and complexities of life.
+Time, death, and chance are powerful forces in life that are unfathomable by human wisdom.
+- **The nature of true wisdom.** If human wisdom is insufficient for understanding the meaning and purpose of life, Ecclesiastes also suggests an alternative.
+The conclusion of the book (12:13) aptly sums up the nature of true wisdom by saying:

+  > "The conclusion, when all has been heard, is: fear God and keep His commandments..."

+The refrain that true wisdom and the meaningful life is made up of fearing God and keeping His commandments ought to bring to mind Job 28:28, Proverbs 1:7, and 9:10.
+This is the embodiment of wisdom.
+Why?
+Also notice that this does not answer the questions asked by Qohelet.
+It doesn't explain the intricacies or purpose of life other than to establish death and judgement as the ultimate ends of all human beings.
+- **The importance of an eternal perspective.** The phrase "under the sun" occurs 27 times in Qohelet's speech (in the NASB version).
+Qohelet is trying to make sense of life "under the sun", that is to say here on earth.
+Even Qohelet recognizes, at the end of his 'lesson', that any system which makes sense of life on earth must take into account death and life after death (Ecclesiastes 11:9 - 12:8).

 ## Observations
 - Ecclesiastes is remarkably applicable for today.
 If you were to make a list of things in which Qohelet is trying to find purpose in meaning it would look something like: